An Alternative Explanation of the Subud Exercise in Psychological Terms

 crosswords, Sudoku, bushwalking, poetry, pottery, massage, celibacy, disco

-dancing, archery, Hacky Sack or singing in the bath — potentially beneficial
+dancing, archery, hacky sack or singing in the bath — potentially beneficial

 exercises that each might be suitable for some of us but clearly not others,